How to Explore the Bungle Bungles on a Day Tour

 On the way to the walking trail, we stopped to take pictures of the Bungle Bungles’ beautiful vegetation.
 Jools told us interesting facts about the geological rock formations of the tiger-striped ranges and the significance of Purnululu to the indigenous people.

 The most impressive thing about the Bungle Bungles geology and its rock formations is its extremely fragile texture.
 Below the surface of the distinctive orange-striped skin, there is a fine white underlying sandstone that can be easily wiped off with the palm of your hand.

-Can you see the white hole it from the photo?
-This is why you are not allowed to climb this world heritage site or access any of these Aboriginal sacred sites.
+Can you see the white hole from the photo?
+This is why you cannot climb this world heritage site or access any of these Aboriginal sacred sites.

 The beautiful walks in the Purnululu National Parks